Theory of Operation

 • When transferring data in from the RXDATA memory window or out to the TXDATA window, the IP should fully utilize the TL-UL bus, using 32-bit I/O instructions.

-• The SPI_HOST should make it easy to arrange transaction data in processor memory, meaning that bytes should be sequentially transmitted in order of ascending memory address.
+• The SPI_HOST IP should make it easy to arrange transaction data in processor memory, meaning that bytes should be sequentially transmitted in order of ascending memory address.

 • When using 32-bit I/O instructions, this requires some knowledge of the processor byte-order.